 Emma's eyes dropped to the level of the long passage and she saw Yerkes.
 He was standing far down the hall, giving a last bit of advice to one of the engineers who was installing the telescope.
 He was leaning back against the wall, arms crossed, one foot stuck out.
 Emma turned her head away quickly, before he looked in her direction.
 Mister Bowers heard his boss's voice and exclaimed to the children that here was Mister Yerkes himself, come to tell them a few things about the stars!

-"Is that all you can say?"
-Said Yerkes, in a rather hurt tone.
+"Is that all you can say?" he sounded hurt.
 "I have thought of you, my dear, since we were parted in such sordid surroundings. . .Now I am pleased to find you, once again.
 You certainly do get around for such a young thing."
 Yerkes looked Emma up and down and she blushed.